 Feeling mentally stressed is often associated with feeling physically stressed as well.
 Releasing physical tension can be an effective means to relieve the tension in both your body and mind.

 To do this, you can lie on a soft surface, like your bed, a yoga mat or even a carpet.
 The process involves tensing different parts of your body, one at a time.
 When you tense a body part, keep it tense for several seconds before slowly releasing your muscles.

 As you do this, try to pay attention to the ways in which your body sensations change.
 People who practice this relaxation technique often start with their facial or toe muscles, before working through to muscles across the opposite end of their bodies.

-Writing things down is an accessible, simple, and effective method to help you relax.
+Writing things down in a mindfulness journal is an accessible, simple, and effective method to help you relax.
 When you find yourself feeling stressed, taking a few minutes to write short notes about how you feel can help to release mental tension.

 There’s no right or wrong way to do this.
 You don’t need to follow a system or method.
 That just adds more complexity and stress.
 Go with the flow and write in the way and about the things that feel easiest to you.